OfficeDev/outlook-dev-docs/docs/actionable-messages/auto-invoke.md

 ## Using autoInvokeAction

 In order to use this feature, your card must use the [Adaptive Card](adaptive-card.md) format.
 The [autoInvokeAction](adaptive-card.md#additional-properties-on-the-adaptivecard-type) property is an Outlook-specific property added to the AdaptiveCard type.
 The value of this property is an [Action.Http](adaptive-card.md#actionhttp) action with the `method` set to `POST`.
 The `url` property specifies a Web API endpoint in your service that will provide the updated Adaptive Card payload.
+You also need to provide `CARD-UPDATE-IN-BODY` header in response with value `true` in order for your response to be accepted.

 ```json
 {